nitraMnotserP/Applied-Education-Impact-Evaluation/README.md

   outcomes
 - Fixed effects for student‑ and school‑level covariates when cluster sizes are small
-- Estimation of intervention effects under realistic teacher assignment structures
+- Estimation of effects under realistic teacher assignment structures

-This approach is especially well‑suited for cumulative outcomes (such as GPA) and for evaluations where attributing effects to a single instructor would be misleading.
+This approach is especially well‑suited for cumulative outcomes (such as GPA) and for analyses where attributing outcomes to a single instructor would be misleading.

 ---

-### 2. Measurement‑Informed Analysis: Many‑Facet Rasch Models
+### 2. Measurement‑Focused Analysis: Many‑Facet Rasch Models

-One set of analyses focuses on **assessment measurement and rater effects** in contexts where student performance is evaluated by multiple observers across time.
+A second set of analyses focuses on **assessment measurement and rater effects** in contexts where student performance is evaluated by multiple observers across time.

 These analyses emphasize: